TheCodeKing/SaintModeCache.Net/README.md

     cacheTimeInSeconds);
 ```
 ### UpdateCacheCancellationToken
-The update delegate us passed a UpdateCacheCancellationToken.
-This can be used to cancel the update of the cache, and force the system to contuniue using any existing cache items.
+The update delegate is passed an instance of UpdateCacheCancellationToken.
+This can be used to cancel the update of the cache if needed, and force the system to contuniue serving stale cache items.
+In this case the expires is not reset, and the next attempt to read from cache will trigger another attempt to update.
-Warning when using UpdateCacheCancellationToken, if any existing cache item is removed or evicted from cache for any reason then the cache will return a null value.
+Warning if a cache item is removed or evicted from cache for any reason, and the update request is cancelled, then the cache will return a null value.
 ```
 var cache = new SaintModeCache(); var cacheKey = "customer123";